Boeing posts a $355 million loss as the plane maker tries to dig out from under its latest crisis

 Revenue fell 7.5%, to $16.57 billion.

 Boeing stock has plunged by about one-third since the Alaska Airlines door-plug blowout.
-The Federal Aviation Administration has stepped up its oversight and given Boeing until late May to produce a plan to fix its problems.
+The Federal Aviation Administration has stepped up its oversight and given Boeing until late May to produce a plan to fix problems in manufacturing 737 Max jets.
 Airline customers are unhappy about not getting all the new planes that they had ordered because of delivery disruptions.

 Investigators looking into the Alaska flight say bolts that help keep the door plug in place were missing after repair work at a Boeing factory.
 The FBI told passengers that they might be crime victims.